 If you can visualize a goal, you can achieve it.
 When you are competing amd cooperating, learning is more fun.
-The Phrase Master and Someone Said games are the perfect complements to any English as a Second Language course and a great way to introduce young students to the world of words and books.
+The Phrase Master game is the perfect complement to any English as a Second Language course and a great way to introduce young students to the world of words and books.

 Copyright 2021 © by Ted O'Brien